openfaas/faas/README.md

 **Background story**

-This is my original blog post on FaaS from Janurary: [Functions as a Service blog post](http://blog.alexellis.io/functions-as-a-service/)
+This is my original blog post on FaaS from January: [Functions as a Service blog post](http://blog.alexellis.io/functions-as-a-service/)

 ### TestDrive